Hope Springs located at 1135 N. 9th St.

 The Division of Behavioral and Psychosocial Oncology is led by Chad Noggle, PhD.
 Dr. Noggle, along with Emily Lane, LCSW, assure that quality psychological support services are available to patients at the SIU Simmons Cancer Institute while engaging in state-of-the-art research and education for students and residents.

 The Department of Psychiatry has a fully accredited four-year general psychiatry training program led by Stephen Soltys, MD as well as a five-year medicine/psychiatry program under the direction of David Resch MD, Director of the Division of Medicine/Psychiatry in the Department of Internal Medicine.
 We continue to be a leader in student training and education research with the psychiatric clerkship being directed by Jeffrey Bennett, MD and Ayame Takahashi, MD coordinates our child and adolescent psychiatry fellowship program.
-An active continuing education program is led by Director Stacy Lee, LCSW, utilizing telepsychiatry to share clinical information throughout the country.
+An active continuing education program is led by Director Emily Lane, LCSW, utilizing telepsychiatry to share clinical information throughout the country.

 Administrative services are directed by Kevin Burnett, BSBA.